 “This hasn’t been peer-reviewed yet,” he finally said.
 We pressed him further: what if it were true?

 “Well,” he said, “if so, it’s a complete game changer.
 Prime numbers that think they’re divisible, even numbers that think they’re odd, new numbers that think they’re all of these – this undermines the whole fabric of our world.
 If so, forget climate change as a threat.
 As a species, this will finish us off in three months.
-Or four…” At that point, the connection was broken.
+Or four…” At that point, the connection was broken and the screen went blank.